jingxuchen19/Econ5200-midterm-project/README.md

 Paper link: https://davidcard.berkeley.edu/papers/njmin-aer.pdf

 In April 1992, New Jersey raised its minimum wage from $4.25 to $5.05, while Pennsylvania kept its rate unchanged.
 The authors surveyed about 400 fast-food restaurants in both states before and after the change to see if the higher minimum wage led to job losses.
-They found that it didn't, employment in New Jersey did not decline.
+They found no evidence of a decline in employment in New Jersey following the minimum wage increase.

 The goal of this replication is to reconstruct the original Difference-in-Differences (DiD) design using the publicly available dataset and reproduce the core employment results.